reddi122/starbucks-recreate/README.md

 # Starbucks Redesign Project

-This project is a modern redesign of the Starbucks website, featuring a dark theme, responsive design, and engaging animations while maintaining the brand's essence.
+This project is a modern redesign of the Starbucks website, featuring a dark theme, responsive design, and engaging animations while maintaining the brand's essence..

 <br>